 Resilience is an intrinsic property of this loosely coupled, asynchronous architecture.

-1. The Broker as a Stability Buffer (Temporal Decoupling)
+1. The Queue as a Stability Buffer (Temporal Decoupling)

-// Producer continues working even if consumer is down
+// The caller continues working even if processing is backed up.

-// Returns immediately - doesn't wait for consumer
+// Returns immediately - it does not wait for the run to complete.

 });